 Chevron’s dividend per share

-Chevron’s dividend payments have risen in the past few years.
-In the current quarter, Chevron paid a dividend of $1.12 per share announced on April 25.
-Chevron’s second-quarter dividend payment represents 5% growth over the dividend paid in Q2 2016.
+Chevron’s dividends have risen in the past.
+In the second quarter, Chevron paid a dividend of $1.19 per share on June 10.
+The dividend was announced on April 24.
+Chevron’s second-quarter dividend payment represents 6% year-over-year growth.

 Chevron’s dividend yield